-The film deconstructs the romanticized myth of the Old West and the nature of violence, presenting a morally ambiguous world without championing a specific political ideology.
-It critiques both the arbitrary cruelty of authority and the brutal necessity of individual action, leading to a balanced, apolitical examination of its themes.
+The film receives a neutral rating because it primarily deconstructs the romanticized myth of the Western hero and the nature of violence, presenting a morally ambiguous world without explicitly promoting a specific political ideology or offering an ideological solution.
+It critiques both the traditional glorification of violence and the failure of corrupt authority.

 The movie does not contain any action or adventure elements.